ericbutz/developer-portal/app/resources/personal-verified-customer/frequently-asked-questions.md

 + Your Customer is able to send multiple separate transfers as long as each transfer amount is less than the transfer limit defined in your services agreement.

       >Example Scenario: The transaction limit for my Customer is $10,000 and they need to send $15,000.
-      In this case, you can encourage your Customer to send two transfers.
+      In this case, you can prompt your Customer to send two transfers.
 One for $10,000 and another for $5,000.

 * * *